mnemnion/JLpeg.jl/Plans.md

          complex to get right, but we get one critical and one nice thing out of it: assigning several actions to a single grammar, and compile-time compiling grammars then load-time providing the Actions.
+- [ ]  Throws could also store the instruction pointer, this is a cheap operation (just one more register after all) and would let us work backward to determine the rule in which the match failed.
+- [ ]  Printing stuff
+  - [ ]  `clipstringat(str, i, len=20)` returns a NamedTuple tuple with the char at i,
+         up to two substrings surrounding it, and booleans telling whether or not we truncated the string in the front or the back.
+  - [ ]  Refactor color printing to use `printstyled`.
 - [ ]  [Mark / Check](#mark-and-check-back-references)
 - [ ]  Detect "loop may accept empty string" such as `a = (!S"'")^0`
 - [ ]  Optimizations from The Book (paper and/or lpeg C code):